SanderKnape/blog/content/post/two-years-with-cloudformation-lessons-learned.md

 ## Upgrade your editor

 In your editor, CloudFormation is just YAML.
-Especially with big files, you might loose the overview and it's easy to make simple mistakes such as wrong indentation.
+Especially with big files, you might lose the overview and it's easy to make simple mistakes such as wrong indentation.
 Worst case you'll notice only after you deploy your stack, at which point CloudFormation will tell you something is wrong.
 Your stack will rollback, resources will be removed/re-added and before you know it, you're 10 minutes further.
 I always recommend to [shift left](https://en.wikipedia.org/wiki/Shift_left_testing) this kind of feedback in your process.
 Fail often, fail early.

 Luckily, there are some good resources out there that can help you with this.
 Friend Matthew Hodgkins recently wrote a blog post about [Upping your CloudFormation with Visual Studio Code](https://hodgkins.io/up-your-cloudformation-game-with-vscode).
 If you're using another editor, this post is also definitely worth checking out as most tips will also work for other editors.
 He mainly discusses installing several plugins to make working with YAML easier and has a great tip regarding easy access to CloudFormation documentation.